 5 La Jolla Activities to Burn Off That Thanksgiving Feast

 There aren’t many holidays as food-centric as Thanksgiving, and the turkey-induced food coma that follows the great feast is almost always inevitable.
-If you’re looking to stretch your legs and shed some of those post-Thanksgiving calories without hitting the gym, you’re in luck!
+If you’re looking for a La Jolla activity to stretch your legs and shed some of those post-Thanksgiving calories without hitting the gym, you’re in luck!
 La Jolla is the perfect spot to enjoy some sunshine, fresh air, and a bit of all-natural exercise – from coastal hikes to strolls through outdoor art collections.

 1. Rent a Bike